Stanislavski: beginners

 What level is the course and do I need any particular skills?

-You need to have completed an acting beginners course, here or elsewhere, or have suitable experience.
+Ideally you should have completed at least a beginners course in acting or have suitable experience.
 You will need to be able to take notes and to work within groups and pairs cooperatively.
 You should be able to express yourself and communicate clearly.
 In addition to performing you should have an interest in reading and discussing texts in large and small groups.
 You will be willing and able to do some preparation and rehearsal outside of class.
 The course involves some physical exercises.
 You will need to be able to listen and respond to instructions and feedback and be interested in listening to, and learning from, the responses of other students to the work discussed, observed, and performed.
 You will have a commitment to developing your performance, analytical, and expressive skills.

 How will I be taught, and will there be any work outside the class?